Introduction to DAWs - Digital Audio Workstations

 Playing a project

-The play head (shown in red above) indicates at what measure and beat the project will begin to play.
-Before playing a project in Reaper, the play head should be placed at the location where you wish to start playback.
-This can be done by simply dragging the triangular top of the play head to the desired location.
-To rewind to the beginning of the music (measure 1, beat 1), simply press the rewind button in the transport bar:
+The play head (below left) indicates at what point the project will begin to play.
+Before playing a project in Reaper, the play head should be placed at the beginning of the clip.
+This can be done by simply dragging the triangular top of the play head to the beginning of the clip or by pressing the rewind button in the transport bar (below right)

-Once the play head is in the correct location, press the play button on the transport bar to play the project:
+Once the play head is in the correct position, press the play button on the transport bar to play the project.

 In music, there are different components of a song.
-For example, you may have vocals, drums and guitar, each recorded separately in a production studio, that are then layered on top of each other to create the final mix of a tune.
-When you create such a song with a DAW, each of these layers has its own separate track.
-This enables us to play back multiple audio sources simultaneously (on multiple tracks) and to independently control the volume and effects of each track.
-A single track in Reaper is shown here:
+For example, you may have vocals, drums and guitar.
+In the creation of such a song in a digital audio workstation, each of these will have its own separate track.
+This allows the volume as well as other effects placed on each instrument to be changed independently of one another.
+A single track in reaper is shown below.

 Adding a track

-To add a new track to your project, simply choose the menu item: Insert -> New Track.
+To add a new track to your project, you can navigate to Insert -> New Track

-Clips can be manipulated to fill more time by looping or be cut off to fill less time on the track.
-To adjust the play time of a clip, bring the mouse pointer to the edge of a clip.
+Clips can also be manipulated to fill more time by looping, or be truncated to fill less time on the track.
+To adjust the play time of a clip, bring the mouse pointer to the right edge of a clip.
 The pointer will change to represent the clip edge and arrows indicating that the clip can be adjusted.
-Then just drag the clip to the desired length.

 To save a project, choose File -> Save or click the button with the grey arrow in the top left corner of the interface.